sunilayar/todo-list/README.md

-# todo-list
+# Todo-list
-daily todo-app developed in reactJS
+Daily todo-app developed in reactJS
- Todo App is is published at https://sunilayar.github.io/todo-list/
+ Todo-List App is is published at https://sunilayar.github.io/todo-list/